Dave-Guangyao-Li/holosun-dealer-locator-data-retrieval-pipeline/docs/project-notes.md

 ## Architecture Overview
 1. **Discovery and Recon**
    - Manual or scripted DevTools-style capture (e.g., Playwright with network logging) to enumerate request payloads, authentication headers, pagination behavior, and rate limits without yet writing the full scraper.
+   - Maintain a dedicated script (see `scripts/capture_locator_traffic.py`) that runs headless, records request/response pairs to `data/raw/network/`, and emits a YAML summary for analysis.
    - Record any anti-bot signals (CAPTCHA, session tokens) and define how the automation will surface them to the operator.
 2. **ZIP Code Provider**
    - Automate retrieval of a canonical California ZIP list from trusted open data (e.g., public Opendatasoft API, Census downloads) using a lightweight ingestion script committed to `scripts/`.